cofoundry-cms/Cofoundry.Docs/src/Framework/Roles & Permissions/Managing Roles.md

 There are two built-in roles that cannot be removed:

-- **Anonymous:** The role assigned to users who are not logged in i.e. browsing your site without logging in.
+- **Anonymous:** The role assigned to users who are not signed in i.e. browsing your site without signing in.
 The permissions for this role can be managed in the admin panel.
 - **Super Administrator:** This is the default administrator role which is assigned all permissions.
 This role is not editable.

 ## Managing Roles in Code

 Managing a role in code has two advantages: the first is that it is automatically added to the system on startup, the second is that code-based roles use a unique string code that makes it easier and more reliable to query the role programmatically.

+### Defining a role

 To define a role in code, create a class that implements `IRoleDefinition`: